cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 {{</Aside>}}

-In order to get proper type support, you need to create a new `env.d.ts` file in your project and declare a [binding](/pages/functions/bindings/).
+To get proper type support, you need to create a new `env.d.ts` file in your project and declare a [binding](/pages/functions/bindings/).

 The following is an example of adding a `KVNamespace` binding: